Stocks lose ground in a shaky start to May on Wall Street

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday for a shaky start to May following a brutal April in which widespread technology sell-offs dragged down major benchmarks.
+NEW YORK (AP) — Stocks fell broadly on Wall Street in afternoon trading Monday for a shaky start to May following a brutal April in which widespread technology sell-offs dragged down major benchmarks.

 The weak start to May follows a dismal April, where Big Tech companies dragged the broader market lower as they started to look overpriced, particularly with interest rates set to rise sharply.